lanastasov/hint/hint.md

 - "None of my ancestors had any experience with computers for thousands of years.
 (2015)"

 - "You don't have to do exceptional things at all.
 Just do ordinary things exceptionally well.
 That's The Art of Exceptional Living." - Jim Rohn,

+- If you don't understand something don't despair, just pretend that you understand.
+There are two possible consequences.
+Either you are going to get it at some point and everything will be all right or you will die without knowing it and it will be all right anyway.